ORNL/AdditiveFOAM/tutorials/multiBeam/README.md

 ## Refinement model

 This tutorial can use the same `targetCellLoad` refinement model as the single-beam AMB2018-02-B tutorial.
-The refinement buffer is applied relative to each path interval for each beam.
+The `buffers` entries are keyed by source name and are applied relative to each path interval for each beam.

 A representative refinement setup is: